Wan2.2 VideoGen locally in ComfyUI (FP16/FP8/GGUF)

 (b) Wan2.2 14B T2V (Text to Video)

--Download High noise Model (wan2.2_t2v_high_noise_14B_fp8_scaled.safetensors) and Low noise model (wan2.2_t2v_low_noise_14B_fp8_scaled.safetensors) , save it into ComfyUI/models/diffusion_models folder.
+-Download High noise Model (wan2.2_t2v_high_noise_14B_fp8_scaled.safetensors) and Low noise model (wan2.2_t2v_low_noise_14B_fp8_scaled.safetensors) , save them into ComfyUI/models/diffusion_models folder.

--Download VAE (wan_2.1_vae.safetensors) and save it into ComfyUI/models/VAE folder.
+-Download VAE (wan_2.1_vae.safetensors) and save it into ComfyUI/models/vae folder.

 -Download Text Encoder (umt5_xxl_fp8_e4m3fn_scaled.safetensors) and save it into ComfyUI/models/text_encoders folder.